 1. Consider Whether the Vendor Would be a Good Implementation Partner

 Your ERP consultant will not be your only implementation partner.
-Your ERP vendor will also be involved in helping you strategize, implement, manage change and support the system after go-live.
-Some key criteria to look for in an implementation partner are vision, dedication and expertise.
+Your ERP vendor will also be involved in helping you develop a project plan and implement your new technology.

-Let’s look at an example to understand what we mean by vision.
-Let’s say you have a business requirement to print shipping labels from various logistics services before shipments leave your warehouse.
+Let’s say you have a business requirement to print shipping labels from various logistics providers before shipments leave your warehouse.

-A vendor solely focused on winning the bid might tell you their software can meet this requirement, but a vendor with vision will ask related follow-up questions: Have you considered an integration with carrier services directly to your ERP system?
-Are you utilizing dock management to best schedule your logistics partners for pick up and drop off times?
+A vendor solely focused on winning the bid might tell you their software can meet this requirement, but a vendor with vision will ask related follow-up questions: Have you considered integrating carrier services with your ERP system?
+Are you utilizing dock management to help schedule your logistics partners for pick-up and drop-off?

-Follow-up questions like these can mean the ERP vendor has a greater vision for what you could achieve with your ERP software.
-In this example, they are envisioning an integrated ERP system that not only prints shipping labels for your warehouse but also talks directly to your logistics services to know when they are coming and ensures your docks are available for when they arrive.
+Follow-up questions like these mean the vendor has a vision for what you could achieve with your ERP software.
+In this example, they are envisioning an integrated system that not only prints shipping labels but directly interfaces with your logistics services to determine timelines and ensure dock availability.

-Dedication is a criterion that’s a little harder to determine.
-You want an implementation partner that will dedicate time and resources to you when you encounter an issue, despite how many other customers they are supporting.
+You want an implementation partner that will dedicate time and resources to your company when it encounters an issue, despite how many other customers they are supporting.

-While Tier 1 ERP vendors have thousands of customers, they still offer reliable, long-term support.
-You can gauge their dedication by thinking back to the RFP process – did you have a dedicated account manager or one whose attention seemed divided?
+You can gauge their dedication by thinking back to the RFP process.
+Did you have a dedicated account manager or one whose attention seemed divided?

-The most straightforward consideration in a partnership with an ERP vendor is expertise.
-Even though Tier 1 ERP vendors have a wide breadth of capabilities that are likely normalized throughout industries, it’s good to ask if they have any specific expertise related to your business.
+The most straightforward consideration in a partnership with a vendor is expertise.
+Even though Tier 1 ERP vendors have a wide breadth of capabilities across industries, it’s still smart to ask how much expertise they have with your specific sub-vertical.

 2. Evaluate the Vendor’s Implementation Approach and Post Go-live Support

 Post go-live support is another important consideration.
-While it may seem early to think about post go-live support before you’ve selected an ERP system, support services can make or break your ERP selection.
+While it may seem too early to think about post go-live support before you’ve selected software, it’s better to know about your vendor’s support plan sooner rather than later.

-A unique advantage that Tier 1 ERP vendors have over smaller vendors is that Tier 1 players tend to have other applications in their portfolio that complement their main ERP system.
+A unique advantage that Tier 1 ERP vendors have over other vendors is other applications in their portfolio that complement their main ERP system.

-When selecting an ERP system from a Tier 1 vendor, consider what other business applications you may replace in the future.
-Do the ERP vendors under consideration offer those business applications?
-Would it be beneficial to replace legacy systems as part of your ERP project plan?
-What is my digital strategy, and can this vendor be my partner for the long haul?
-These types of questions may help you narrow down your list of potential ERP vendors.
+When selecting an ERP system from a Tier 1 vendor, consider which of your existing business applications you may replace in the future.
+Does the vendor offer those business applications?
+What is your long-term digital strategy, and can this vendor be your partner for the long haul?

 5. Consider Case Studies and References

-Leveraging these references and case studies, you can determine the kind of implementation partner the vendor is, what their implementation and support process is like and what other applications within their portfolio may add value to your ERP implementation.
+Leveraging these references and case studies, you can determine if a vendor is a good partner, what their implementation process is like, and what other applications may add value.